blacktea3250106/shoot-ball/README.md

 ## How to Play

 - Use the arrow keys or ASD keys to aim and shoot the balls.
+- Your challenge is to achieve the highest score possible within a 30-second time limit.
 - The goal is to hit the required number of balls to advance to the next level and a new type of ball.
 - Keep an eye on the scoreboard, and aim for the highest score to claim the top spot.